wadmes/agentic-context-engine/README.md

 ## How does Agentic Context Engine (ACE) work?

-ACE is an implementation of **Agentic Context Engineering (ACE)** from the research paper: [Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models](https://arxiv.org/abs/2510.04618)

 ACE uses three specialized roles that work together:

-1. **🎯 Generator** - Produces answers using the playbook
+1. **🎯 Generator** - Executes tasks using learned strategies from the playbook
-2. **🔍 Reflector** - Analyzes what worked and what didn't
+2. **🔍 Reflector** - Analyzes what worked and what didn't after each execution
-3. **📝 Curator** - Updates the playbook with new strategies
+3. **📝 Curator** - Updates the playbook with new strategies based on reflection

-The magic happens in the **Playbook** - a living document of strategies that evolves with experience.
+The magic happens in the **Playbook**—a living document of strategies that evolves with experience.

-ACE prevents "context collapse" through incremental updates rather than full rewrites, preserving valuable strategies over time.
+### The Learning Loop

+Task → Execute → Reflect → Curate → Playbook → Better Next Time ↑

+Each execution teaches your agent:

+- **✅ Successes** → Extract patterns that work
+- **❌ Failures** → Learn what to avoid
+- **🔧 Tool usage** → Discover which tools work best for which tasks
+- **🎯 Edge cases** → Remember rare scenarios and how to handle them

+**Key innovation:** All learning happens **in context** through incremental updates—no fine-tuning, no training data, and complete transparency into what your agent learned.

 ```mermaid
 ---